 Academic courses during undergraduate studies, which will sharpen the skills necessary to succeed in the law school environment.

-Assurance of placement in the Duquesne University School of Law upon successful completion of the program’s undergraduate degree requirements and other designated requirements of the ELSAP as more fully described by the School of Business and the School of Social Sciences.
+Assurance of placement in an associated Law School upon successful completion of the program’s undergraduate degree requirements and other designated requirements of the ELSAP as more fully described by the School of Business and the School of Social Sciences.

 Assistance in preparing for the application process, including help with LSAT preparation, personal statements and recommendation letters.